8ctopotamus/svg-tile-specifications/README.md

 <img src="assets/white-fill-black-stroke.jpg" alt="White fill and black stroke" style="margin-bottom: 25px; width: 400px;" />

 ### All shapes must be closed paths
 All shapes must be closed and independant of each other; no disconnected points and no groups.
+Note that if you want the entire background to change to the same color on click, it must be it's own piece.

 <img src="assets/one-shape-vs-multiple-lines.jpg" alt="One shape" style="margin-bottom: 25px; width: 400px;" />

 <img src="assets/pieces.jpg" alt="Pieces" style="margin-bottom: 25px; width: 400px;" />

 ### Testing
-You can use illustrator to test that the pieces of the tile will work in the React app by giving them a fill color.
+You can use illustrator to test that the pieces of the tile will work in the app by giving them a fill color.

 <img src="assets/testing-fills.jpg" alt="Testing fills" style="margin-bottom: 25px; width: 400px;" />